How will we train again after COVID19?

 - Training in physical classes – We will use the 6 foot social distancing mandate, when we reopen.
 We have made changes to the dojo that will make it obvious, where to stand to be 6 feet away from your friends.
 It will be great to train together again, but we will have to do it in a safe manner.
 We will teach Kata, Self Defense, Sparring and Weapons in Karate classes, but in a different way.
 We will teach grappling and ground training in Jujitsu, but with training dummies or family members if you want to train with a parent or sibling.
 We will practice the parts of Judo that we can safely practice without touching our partners.
 Kendo and Iaido will practice all that we can without invading a 6 foot perimeter.
 Everything will change a little bit, but we will get to enjoy each other’s company and a great workout.
 We have had a Virtual Teacher meeting every Tuesday to continue to discuss and develop plans for safe but fun teaching when we return to the dojo.
 We are ready for you all!

 - Arriving and Leaving the dojo will change a bit too.
-We will ask parents to drop children off at the front door and pick them up at our back door.
+We will ask parents to drop children off at the front door and pick them up at at the end of class, rather than spending an hour in our lobby.
 Classes will be 45 minutes long to allow time for people to leave one class before the others are let in for the next class.
 We will also need time in the middle to clean contact surfaces between classes.
 Our plan as of right now is to take temperatures with a “no contact” forehead thermometer, at the front door.
 We will also have a supply of masks, but will ask you to bring your own, if it is recommended by the state when we reopen.
 We will have hand sanitizer stations at the front and back door.
-Adults, including the Black Belts will also need to come in through the front door and exit through the back door.
+The Black Belts will also need to come in through the front door and exit through the back door.
 These rules will allow us to have the maximum number of students, based on square footage, in the building, without compromising safety.

 - In general, we will be offering 2 classes per hour.
 We will start early in the day so that students can select all different times to attend.
 We have planned out a class schedule, that we think we will work without having to limit the number of people who can come in the building at one time.
 However, we will not have parents in the lobby and will not be able to have you on the weight equipment in the first week or two.
 We will need to see what times make it possible for an extra person or two, in the building, and that will take time to determine.
 After the first week, you are welcome to wait until your child’s class starts and if we have not reached our limit, you can come in for your workout too.
 We will ask you to clean the equipment before and after your workout.